bdashore3/RoyalGuard/README.md

 ## Running in a server

-The included systemd service is REQUIRED to run this bot in a server.
+The included systemd service is HIGHLY RECOMMENDED to run this bot in a server.
 Running in interactive mode is not advised.
-Copy the twitch.service file into /etc/systemd/system/twitch.service.
+Copy the royalguard.service file into /etc/systemd/system/royalguard.service.
 Then, run these commands
 ```
 sudo systemctl reload-daemon
-sudo systemctl enable twitch.service
+sudo systemctl enable royalguard.service
-sudo systemctl start twitch.service
+sudo systemctl start royalguard.service
 ```

 Check with:
 ```
-sudo systemctl status twitch.service
+sudo systemctl status royalguard.service
-sudo journalctl -u twitch -f
+sudo journalctl -u royalguard -f
 ```

 ## Removing the bot